claremontcoders/claremontcoders.github.io/_projects/01-turtle-time.md

 ## Explore Turtle Commands

-The turtle knows a few other commands other than `turtle.forward();` and `turtle.left();`.
+The turtle knows a few commands other than `turtle.forward();` and `turtle.left();`.
 The turtle can also walk right, back, pick its pen up, and put it down again, hide itself, and show itself again.
-The turtle can also change the color of its pen.
+The turtle can also change the size and color of its pen.

 1. Use `turtle.right(degrees);` to turn the turtle to its right.
 You will need to replace the placeholder parameter degrees with the number of degrees you would like the turtle to turn.
 2. Use `turtle.penUp();` to pick the pen up.
 Move the turtle afterward.
 Unlike `turtle.forward(steps);` and `turtle.left(degrees);`, this command does not take any input.
 3. Use `turtle.penDown();` to put the pen down to begin drawing again.
+4. Use `turtle.setPenWidth(size)` to change the width of the pen.
-4. Use `turtle.setPenStyle(color);` to change the color of the pen that the turtle draws with.
-You can find the [list of colors](https://en.wikipedia.org/wiki/Web_colors#Extended_colors) that the turtle knows by name on Wikipedia. **Important:** When you tell the turtle to change color of the pen, you need quote the name of the color like this: `turtle.setPenStyle("lime");`.
+5. Use `turtle.setPenColor(color);` to change the color of the pen that the turtle draws with.
+You can find the [list of colors](https://en.wikipedia.org/wiki/Web_colors#Extended_colors) that the turtle knows by name on Wikipedia. **Important:** When you tell the turtle to change color of the pen, you need quote the name of the color like this: `turtle.setPenColor("lime");`.
-5. Use the commands `turtle.hide();` and `turtle.show();` to make the turtle disappear and reappear from your drawing.
+6. Use the commands `turtle.hide();` and `turtle.show();` to make the turtle disappear and reappear from your drawing.

 The list of things a turtle can do is called its _interface_, or sometimes _application programming interface_ or API for short.
 In programming we make new interfaces or use interfaces that other people made.
 For now you'll use existing APIs.
 In time you will create your own!